mmmcgill1232/mmmcgill1232.github.io/_posts/2015-05-22-crafting-overview.md

 So there we have it.
 Four games, four takes on crafting.
 Next time I'll discuss how materials are acquired and material diversity in each of these games.

-<a href="http://mmmcgill1232.github.io/crafting-acquisition&diversity/">Next - Crafting Acquisition & Diversity</a>
+<a href="http://mmmcgill1232.github.io/crafting-acquisition&diversity/">Next - Acquisition & Diversity</a>